monokrome/spirit/docs/ceremonial-esoteric.md

 (Full 72 names available in generated audio files)

 **Source**: Kabbalistic tradition, systematized by medieval Jewish mystics.
 The 72-fold name derived through exegetical methods from Torah.
 Modern use influenced by Golden Dawn and later Western occultism.
+Frequency associations are contemporary additions.

 ---